Welcome to the U.S. Depository at the George and Helen Ladd Library!

 - As institutions committed to equity of access and dedicated to free and unrestricted public use, we serve as one of the vital links between "We the people" and our Government.

-- Anyone can visit Federal depository libraries and use the Federal depository collections which are filled with information on careers, business opportunities, consumer information, health and nutrition, legal and regulatory information, demographics, and numerous other subjects.
+- Anyone can visit Federal depository libraries and use the paper or online Federal depository collections which are filled with information on careers, business opportunities, consumer information, health and nutrition, legal and regulatory information, demographics, and numerous other subjects.

 - Provide a Basic Collection of U.S. government titles.

-- Provide expert assistance and indepth reference services for government information.
+- Provide expert assistance and indepth research services for government information.

 - Provide local, no-fee access in an impartial environment.